AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

 For composite types, patterns take a form that mimics aggregates, with component values that are themselves patterns.
 It is possible to use qualification to provide the type of a pattern.
-In this case, a check is first executed to ensure that the selecting expression is in the type, then the pattern is processed assuming that the selecting expression as the type of the qualification.
+In this case, a test is first executed to check if the selecting expression is in the type, then the pattern is processed assuming that the selecting expression has the type of the qualification.
 Here is an example of code matching an object of an unconstrained array type: